Motivtation is a Funny Thing!

 The other important point to keep in mind is that motivation comes from taking action.
 You know how you feel great after a workout?
 That’s when you feel motivated to do it again.
 If you can get your head around this concept, you’ll be well on your way to achieving your fitness goals.

-For me, I schedule my exercise into my calendar every week.
-I don’t always make myself do whatever’s scheduled tho, no matter what.
-If I really don’t feel up to a tough gym session or a run, I opt for a short walk instead.
-The important thing is to do something.
+For me, I make sure my exercise happens by scheduling it into my calendar every week.
+I don’t always make myself do whatever’s scheduled tho.
+If my day calls for a tough gym session or a run and I really don’t feel like it, I opt for a short walk instead.
+The important thing is to do something consistently so it becomes a habit.

 I’ll admit I am usually kicking and screaming my way to the gym most mornings, but once I’m there and get started, I feel so much better!
 I try to keep that in mind if I’m feeling particularly unmotivated.
 I’m also lucky enough to have a partner who loves working out, and doesn’t miss a session for the world.
 It’s hard to live with someone like that and be lazy!
 When I feel particularly uninspired I like to try a new class and challenge myself.
 My latest addiction is Barre and I can see my body strengthening and changing with each class I do, so that helps me stay motivated to keep going too!